leftfield-geospatial/geedim/docs/getting_started/cli.rst

     geedim download --id COPERNICUS/S2_SR_HARMONIZED/20211220T080341_20211220T082827_T35HKC --crs EPSG:3857 --bbox 24.35 -33.75 24.45 -33.65 --scale 30 --dtype uint16

-Fill (validity) masks are added to exported images, as are cloud / shadow mask and related bands when supported.
-Masks can be applied with :option:`--mask <geedim-download --mask>`.
-Any cloud / shadow configuration piped with |config|_ is used to form the cloud / shadow masks.
+Masks and related bands are added to exported images.
+Cloud masks can be applied with :option:`--mask <geedim-download --mask>`, when supported.
+Any cloud configuration piped with |config|_ is used to form the cloud masks.
 E.g.:

 .. code-block::